-Two or three Met officers facing court a week, commissioner says
+Two or three Met officers to face court a week, commissioner says

 - Published

-Two or three Met Police officers per week are expected to go "to court for criminal cases" in the coming weeks and months, the force's commissioner says.
+Two or three Met Police officers per week are expected to appear in court on criminal charges in the coming weeks and months, the force's chief says.

-Sir Mark Rowley made the comments while speaking to the Greater London Authority's Police and Crime Committee.
+Commissioner Sir Mark Rowley made the comments to the Greater London Authority's Police and Crime Committee.

 He says the cases "tend to be a mix of violence against women and girls offences", including domestic abuse and sexual offences.